 - Wrap anything fragile with the bubble wrap.

 If you can’t stuff the free end, use duct tape to prevent the bubble wrap from unwrapping or getting loose which may expose the dish to damage.
+Read more tips on packing fragile items.

 - Place the dishes inside the moving box gently and slowly.